 - Sleep Friendly Lighting

 A quick google image search for “baby nightlight” returns many beautifully designed, attractive lamps and light shows.
 Ninety nine percent of these inhibit sleep.
 Many parents don’t realise that lighting is a key influence on sleep.
 Light that is on the blue colour spectrum inhibits the hormone of sleep, melatonin, and tricks the body into thinking it is daytime and thus time to be awake.
 It isn’t just obviously blue light that is an issue though.
 Most white light is actually very blue, especially energy-saving lightbulbs and halogen spotlights.
 So too is light that looks green, blue, purple and pink.
 Which coincidentally tend to be the colours used in most child night lights.
 Research has shown that for light to be non-inhibiting it needs to contain very low levels of blue light.
 Naturally, our ancestors would have lit their nights with fire and candles, both sitting on the red colour spectrum.
 We can replicate this effect by using red light at night.
 If you’re not keen on red light (many toddlers associate red with monsters, or danger, and it is quite hard to read a bedtime story in red light) then consider investing in a Lumie Bedbug, a world first nightlight that features very low levels of blue light, while still producing a white/peach coloured glow.
-The Bedbug also features a special sunset mode, dimming gently over a period of 15 minutes, which is perfect for toddlers and older children.
-The cuteness of the little bug is a further winning feature, along with its sleep promoting properties.

 2. Bedroom Temperature